Spec Reference

 ('ben@example.com', 'Ben');

-# Copy a directory into the sandbox
+# Copy a directory from the Keystone server's filesystem

 - type: directory

-source: /path/to/test-data
+source: /var/keystone/seeds/test-data

 target: data/